 The total time assigned for this question can be, say, 3 to 4 seconds.
 Such a test would evaluate the ability of the individual to recognize a pattern of words shown and the ability to quickly match this pattern with the options provided.

 You can easily check the ability of the individual to quickly comprehend the information provided.
-Many organizations are coming up with cognitive ability tests to know in detail the cognitive ability of the individual, will to learn new things, and overall mental capability.
+Many organizations are coming up with cognitive ability tests to know in detail the cognitive ability of the individual, who will learn new things and overall mental capability.

-This test is helping organizations to select suitable candidates during hiring or promotion activities.
+This test helps organizations to select suitable candidates during hiring or promotion activities.

 Psychometric test for entrepreneurs